Configure Azure Cloud

 - There is no SDK, Terraform, Ansible, or other such support for Azure.

 - The Azure driver does nothing to limit privilege escalation.
-It is the responsibility of the resource creator to not provide credentials that can be used to create more credentials.
+It is the responsibility of the resource creator not to provide credentials that can be used to create more credentials.

 Azure Cloud Properties